luyadev/luya-env-dev/README.md

 4. Push branch to your fork `git push origin my-fix`.
 5. Create pull request from GitHub.

+## Run Unit Tests for a Repo

+In order to run your tests for the repro please keep in mind that first of all you have to run `composer install` in the **root of the repo** (e.g. luya-admin-module) to install all dependencies.
+Than run `./vendor/bin/phpunit tests` in the **root of the repo** to run the tests in the tests-folder.

 ## Develop your own module or extension

 1. Clone your repo into the repos folder with `./vendor/bin/luyadev repo/clone USERNAME/REPO_NAME`.